 Settlement.
 Our number one goal is to recover debt.
 When circumstances require, which may include valid defense or simply maintaining business relationships, settlement for a lesser amount than what is owed may be a good option.
 Settlement can also mean a reduction in attorneys fees or a payment plan.
 Settlement can be achieved at any stage of a collections lawsuit or after a judgment is obtained.
 In certain circumstances, mediation is a preferred method to achieve settlement.
 Mediation is a fairly informal process in which both sides are brought together to present their sides of a controversy to a mediator who attempts to effect a settlement on behalf of the parties.

 Temporary restraining orders/injunctions.
 Another pre-judgment collections tool available to creditors in texas is the temporary restraining order (tro).
 The tro can be used in circumstances when a plaintiff, who otherwise does not have an adequate remedy at law, will suffer immediate and irreparable injury, loss or damage if certain conduct of the defendant is allowed to continue.
 In a commercial debt collections context, a writ of injunction or temporary restraining order may be granted to prevent a defendant from taking actions that would tend to render the judgment in that litigation ineffectual.
 An example would be the situation where a debtor begins to sell or transfer assets during the pendency of litigation in anticipation of an adverse judgment.

-To speak to a knowledgeable, dedicated and aggressive Dallas-Fort Worth Texas collection attorney at Bristol & Dubiel LLP please call our office at (214) 880-9988, or if you prefer, contact us through this Web site and a lawyer from our office will contact you promptly.
+To speak to a knowledgeable, dedicated and aggressive Dallas-Fort Worth Texas collection attorney at Bristol & Dubiel LLP please Call (214) 880-9988 (Dallas) or (210) 550-1123 (San Antonio), or if you prefer, contact us through this Web site and a lawyer from our office will contact you promptly.